onmyway133/awesome-ios-architecture/README.md

 - [Should I use Viper architecture for my next iOS application, or it is still very new to use?](https://www.quora.com/Should-I-use-Viper-architecture-for-my-next-iOS-application-or-it-is-still-very-new-to-use)
 - [VIPER to be or not to be?](https://swifting.io/blog/2016/03/07/8-viper-to-be-or-not-to-be/)
 - [iOS Project Architecture: Using VIPER](https://www.ckl.io/blog/ios-project-architecture-using-viper/)
+- [iOSModulesArchitecture](https://github.com/JeanLebrument/iOSModulesArchitecture) Quick example of how divide an app into modules to respect the SOLID principles

 ## MVVM